chewyou/silverstripe-elastic-beanstalk/README.md

    Save.
 This will restart the environment and create the RDS  (database)

+4. Create a S3 bucket with full public access.
+Take note of the bucket name.
+   Update the .env file with the details of the bucket.
+   AWS_REGION
+   AWS_BUCKET_NAME

+5. Create a new IAM API Access User with full S3 Bucket access and update the .env file
+   AWS_ACCESS_KEY_ID
+   AWS_SECRET_ACCESS_KEY

-4. Configure .env file with database details once environment has restarted
+7. Configure .env file with database details once environment has restarted
    SS_DATABASE_SERVER (Endpoint including the port number)
    SS_DATABASE_USERNAME
    SS_DATABASE_PASSWORD